fkohlgrueber/rust-clippy/rfcs/0001-syntax-tree-patterns.md

 Another improvement could be to create a tool that, given some valid Rust syntax, generates a pattern that matches this syntax exactly.
 This would make starting to write a pattern easier.
 A user could take a look at the patterns generated for a couple of Rust code examples and use that information to write a pattern that matches all of them.

-This is similar to clippy's author lint.
+This is similar to Clippy's author lint.

 #### Supporting other syntaxes